Belvidere campground: Camping on the Leschenault Peninsula

 Below: Merchant Rock (left), Round Rock (right).

-Small things to observe at Leewin-Naturaliste
+Small things to observe at Leeuwin-Naturaliste

 Emu, the second-tallest bird (after the ostrich) and can only be found in the wild in Australia, where it is the largest bird (below left).